 Medium has been a rich environment for, well, medium-length stories.
 But we want to allow space for a wider range of expression on the platform.
 Sometimes, you may not want to write a whole story, but instead want to post an interesting quote, link to a great article, or share a beautiful photo.
 Our new inline reading experience provides a natural space to experience short-form content, and we’ve relaxed our story requirements so that you can easily share something that doesn’t follow the format of a traditional story.

 These new features are complemented by other recent updates we’ve made to Medium.
 As part of the beta, you will also have access to our Newsletters product, giving you new ways to build relationships and share stories with your Medium audience.
 And readers will be able to comment on your stories using our updated Responses, which provide a more integrated way to give feedback and facilitate conversations.
 You can already see some of these features on Medium publications like OneZero and Momentum, as well as some of our staff members’ blogs, like Evhead and Ethical Futures Lab.

 We will be opening these features up to private beta over the next few weeks.
-To get on the waitlist, sign up below.
 We look forward to seeing what you create and hearing your feedback!

 Update, October 14